Multiple patterning: Leading-edge logic/ASIC multi-patterning practices

 Even with the introduction of EUV technology in some cases, multiple patterning has continued to be implemented in the majority of layers being produced.
-For example, quadruple patterning continues to be used for 7nm by Samsung.
-TSMC's 7nm+ process also makes use of EUV in a multi-patterning context.
+For example, quadruple patterning continues to be used for 7 nm by Samsung.
+TSMC's 7 nm+ process also makes use of EUV in a multi-patterning context.
 Only a few layers are affected anyway; many remain conventional multi-patterning.

 Mask costs

 The mask cost strongly benefits from the use of multiple patterning.
 The EUV single exposure mask has smaller features which take much longer to write than the immersion mask.
 Even though mask features are 4x larger than wafer features, the number of shots is exponentially increased for much smaller features.
 Furthermore, the sub-100 nm features on the mask are also much harder to pattern, with absorber heights ≈70 nm.